romanf-dev/magnesium-rs/README.md

 Message pools are used to allocate a message.
 Unsafe is required only for access to 'static mut' once during initialization.

         static POOL: Pool<ExampleMsg> = Pool::new();
-        ...
         POOL.init(unsafe {&mut MSG_STORAGE});

 Pools may be used by actors and interrupt handlers but they're not awaitable objects.
 The right object for the data exchange is the queue.
-Queues are just heads of internal intrusive lists, they have no internal storage.
+Queues are just heads of internal linked lists, they have no internal storage, so push always succeeds.

         static QUEUE: Queue<ExampleMsg> = Queue::new();
-        ...
         QUEUE.init();

-Messages should be posted to the queues using the put method to notify corresponding actors awaiting those queues.
+Messages should be posted to the queues using the 'put' method to notify corresponding actors awaiting those queues.

         let mut msg = POOL.alloc().unwrap();
-        ... set message payload ...
+        /* set message payload */
         QUEUE.put(msg);

 Queues may be awaited using shared references:

         async fn foo() {
-            ...
             let msg = QUEUE.block_on().await;
             ...
         }

 Actors are mapped to hardware interrupts.
 Note that interrupt controller should be carefully adjusted to reflect IRQ:priority relations.
-Actor's function is the infinite loop just like thread:
+Actor's function is an infinite loop just like thread:

-        async fn blinky() -> Infallible {
+        async fn blinky() -> ! {
             let q = &QUEUE;
             loop {
                 let msg = q.block_on().await;